How not to suck at working on a remote team

 Conversely, when working with my last startup, Seguru, I was supposed to give a single commit on every small functionality added or bug fixed, and do a push of all the commits at least once a day.

 I failed to ask that initially and, as a result, I got to a somewhat awkward situation that could have easily been avoided.
 I should have been more proactive and ask in advance.
-However, this approach works and we are safely on our way to our first release.
+However, this granular approach worked for the team.

 Thus, I’m not stating that one approach is better than the other.
 There’s no right answer.
 Personally, I think both a total lack of organization and an excessive micromanagement can lead to a potentially disastrous situation.
 In my opinion, a middle point is probably the nice spot, but then again, that changes from team to team.
 Bear that in mind and ask.
 Always ask.